apitoolkit/apitoolkit-landing/content/_index.md

   <div class="my-3 space-x-2" data-hsx="fade up" >
     <a  class="showcase1-buttons showcase1-buttons-active " _="on click remove .showcase1-buttons-active from .showcase1-buttons then add .showcase1-buttons-active to me then add .hidden to .showcase1 then remove .hidden from #showcase1-monitor" >Monitor</a>
     <a  class="showcase1-buttons " _="on click remove .showcase1-buttons-active from .showcase1-buttons then add .showcase1-buttons-active to me then add .hidden to .showcase1 then remove .hidden from #showcase1-document">Document</a>
+    <a  class="showcase1-buttons " _="on click remove .showcase1-buttons-active from .showcase1-buttons then add .showcase1-buttons-active to me then add .hidden to .showcase1 then remove .hidden from #showcase1-investigate">Investigate</a>
     <a  class="showcase1-buttons " _="on click remove .showcase1-buttons-active from .showcase1-buttons then add .showcase1-buttons-active to me then add .hidden to .showcase1 then remove .hidden from #showcase1-test">Test</a>
   </div>
     <div class="showcase1 " id="showcase1-monitor"  data-hs="fade up">